sagar324/Miscellaneous/TeamCreator-Dream11/README.md

 2. Ball by Ball stats from the past 10-15 yrs can be used along with ML models to enhance the construction of the database, with more accurate values.<br/>

 # Thank You Note:
-This is my first solo project based on my ideas,<br/>
+This is my first self-made project,<br/>
 I would like to thank<br/>
 1) iplt20.com and Google for providing stats<br/>
 2) geeksforgeeks.com for using makeCombi function (from line 53 to line 73 in the code)<br/>